-$\ensuremath{\mathsf{SYNC}}$ courses follow the PTS academic calendar in the same manner as on-campus courses.

-SYNC courses must be attended each week.

-SYNC courses are not work at your own pace (directed or independent study).
+- 1. SYNC courses follow the PTS academic calendar in the same manner as oncampus courses. - 2.
+SYNC courses must be attended each week at the designated day and time (lectures are not recorded). - 3.
+SYNC courses are not work at your own pace (directed or independent study). - 4.
 SYNC courses are collaborative in nature.
 Every student is expected to participate and contribute to the ongoing dynamic of the course every week.